 - Proof of Sephardic status.
-This status must be certified by a recognised Jewish authority and can be based on ancestry, surname, language usage (ladino or “heketia”), religious tradition, and/or any other circumstances or evidence that clearly demonstrates status as a Sephardic Jew of Spanish origin.
+This status must be certified by a recognised Jewish authority and can be based on ancestry, surname, language usage (ladino or “heketia”), religious tradition, and/or any other circumstances or evidence that clearly demonstrates status as a Sephardic Jew.

 - Proof of a special connection to Spain.
 This is a subjective measure and can be show through several ways.
 These include a wide range of areas including: study of Spanish history, marriage to a Spaniard, holding shares in Spanish companies, owning real estate or other assets in Spain, living or having lived in Spain, showing evidence of charitable, economic or cultural activities to the benefit of Spanish persons or institutions, language usage (ladino or “heketia”) and many others.

 - Other documents including a birth certificate and proof of a clear criminal record.

 - There are two tests that must be passed:

 - A basic Spanish language test where you need to prove knowledge of the Spanish language to DELE level A2, or higher.

 - A test that covers some basic information on Spain’s Constitution, culture and society.

 Normally there is a two-year residency requirement from this pathway to Spanish citizenship but for a short period of time this is being waived.
 The waiving of the 2-year residency requirement will only be valid until October 2019 and so if Spanish citizenship is of interest to you, it is critical that you get the process underway as soon as possible.